Alexei Navalny was once a mere annoyance to the Kremlin. His poisoning shows how much that has changed.

 “What attracted me to him was that many people were talking about corruption and he was doing something tangible,” he said.
 “He’s charismatic.
 He’s smart.
 He has an acute political sense.
 He was able to build an organization of like-minded people.
 Another layer is his bravery and resolve to continue what he’s doing even under pressure against himself and his family and against his organization.
 These are the ingredients that make him quite unique in Russia.”

 Ashurkov became executive director of Navalny’s Anti-Corruption Foundation, which was set up in 2011, and fled Russia in 2014 following embezzlement charges he says were trumped up.
-Navalny announced in July that the foundation would have to be dissolved because of debts due to what he called spurious libel cases but vowed it would be immediately relaunched.
+Navalny announced in July that the foundation would have to be dissolved because of debts due to what he called spurious libel cases, but vowed it would be immediately relaunched.

 Once Navalny emerged as a major threat, he faced similar charges.
 He was sentenced to five years in prison for embezzlement in 2013 but was freed after mass protests.
-In 2014, he and his brother Oleg were convicted in another embezzlement case and sentenced to three and a half years in prison.
+In 2014, he and his brother Oleg were convicted in another embezzlement case and sentenced to 3½ years in prison.
 Alexei’s sentence was suspended, but Oleg served the full term, much of it in solitary confinement.
 Alexei Navalny saw it as psychological pressure designed to stop him.

-In 2013, Navalny shocked the Kremlin by coming second in Moscow mayoral elections with 27 percent of the vote.
+In 2013, Navalny shocked the Kremlin by finishing second in Moscow’s mayoral elections with 27 percent of the vote.

 “He was doing what people in developed democracies were doing, which was a novelty in Russia,” Ashurkov said.
 Navalny’s mayoral campaign, with three to four daily rallies, was “something that no candidate in Russia has ever done.”

-Russian authorities miscalculated in letting Navalny participate, Kolesnikov said.
-“They thought that he would get two, three or five percent and it would show his weakness.”
-His strong showing “gave the authorities a fright and they decided not to let him participate in any election after that.”
+Russian authorities miscalculated in letting Navalny participate, Kolesnikov said: “They thought that he would get two, three or five percent and it would show his weakness” and his strong showing “gave the authorities a fright and they decided not to let him participate in any election after that.”

 A famous Navalny video from 2017 alleging that Russian Prime Minister Dmitry Medvedev had amassed property worth $1.4 billion was a critical turning point that hammered home the extent of governmental corruption.
 It gained 36 million views.
-But Navalny was barred from running against Putin in 2018 presidential elections.
+But Navalny was barred from running against Putin in the 2018 presidential elections.

 The only way to remove the regime, he argues, is through mass protests.
 Last year, he also launched “Smart Voting,” an app that directs voters to the candidates most likely to defeat Putin’s United Russia party — for example, in regional elections being held Sunday.